 When you hear the word “overdose,” images of hard drugs or powerful prescription medications probably come to mind.
 And chances are, you’ve never even thought about an ibuprofen overdose, but it turns out that not only can you have too much of this relatively mild pain reliever, it can put your health in peril.

-In some cases, someone might experience an ibuprofen overdose if he or she takes more than the recommended amount, but in other cases, it’s not the dosage that’s the problem — it’s that the person has a medical condition that stops him or her from absorbing the drug’s active ingredients normally.
+In some cases, someone might experience an ibuprofen overdose if he or she takes more than the recommended amount.
+In fact, in one study of 1,326 ibuprofen users, 11 percent exceeded the daily dosage limit.
+(3) In other cases, it’s not the dosage that’s the problem — it’s that the person has a medical condition that stops him or her from absorbing the drug’s active ingredients normally.

 How an Ibuprofen Overdose Can Happen